-In January 2007, the State and the TJPA entered into a Program Master Agreement for future planned State financial allocations for locally administered rail and transit projects.
+In January 2007, the State and the TJPA entered into a Program Master Agreement for future planned State financial allocations of Regional Transportation Improvement (RTIP) funds for locally administered rail and transit projects.
 Pursuant to the Master Agreement, program supplements are entered into subject to all of the terms and conditions of the Master Agreement.

-The State-approved program supplements total \$10,153,000, of which \$7,557,200 has been expended leaving an unexpended balance of \$2,595,800 which was appropriated for the fiscal year ending June 30, 2012.
+The State-approved program supplements total \$10,153,000, of which \$9,829,300 has been expended leaving an unexpended balance of \$323,700 which was appropriated for the fiscal year ending June 30, 2013.